-“Scavenger hunts teach children to open their eyes to their environment,” says Alyson Schafer, a parenting expert and best-selling author.
+“Scavenger hunts teach children to open their eyes to their environment,” says Alyson Schafer, author of “Breaking the Good Mom Myth.”
 “It helps them learn to be creative thinkers and problem solvers.
 It develops a sense of curiosity and adventure.”

 Scavenger hunts can also be a great way to get your kids away from the TV and moving around, says Len Saunders, a health and fitness expert, best-selling author and motivational speaker.
 But he says parents should keep the hunts age- and skill-level appropriate.
 “If it is too easy, the kids will lose interest right away, so make sure it is a challenge,” Saunders says.
 “If it is too hard, they may lose interest, so keep it at a level where they will have some degree of success.”

 Younger children should stick to familiar homes or your local park while older kids may have a larger area to roam to find all the clues.
 Play to your kids’ interests and your environment.
 Set up a hunt for one child or many, but keep in mind that as the group grows, so will the craziness.

 Get your creative juices flowing with these eight ideas for scavenger hunt ideas for kids.

 No matter what climate you live in, Schafer suggests you take a look around your outdoor surroundings and see what your kids could hunt for and collect in a basket.
 “Outside, it might be as simple as a twig, bark, stone, acorn ” he says.
 Use this hunt as an opportunity to educate the children about their surroundings and instill an appreciation for nature.